hngts/idena-linux-remote-node-control/README.md

 ## Why this script exists in first place .. ?

 So that one can - detach - and mark idena-node instance as unique process during command line startup execution.
 This kind of action enables user to focus on other tasks within one single instance via ssh, for example.
-With two words.
+With *two words*.

+And Two word combo's are:

+    $ idna status       # tells the node status
+    $ idna start        # starts the node - if not already running. *(the status will tell)
+    $ idna stop         # kills (stops) the node and all it's child processes.

+    # Anything other than this will mimic friendly error-alike message.

+**Note:**
+  It doesn't need to be  - `idna` -  It can be anything readable. :)

 ##  Tested over ssh in LOCAL \*(LAN/cable) network